McAPI/Benchmarks/readme.md

 The network is an async 25Mb connection in Germany provided by 1&1.

 # Run & Submit
 You also can run this on your own setup.
-Just clone the project and run the `php.exe index.php` from your console.
+Just clone the project and run the `php index.php` from your console.
 Than copy the result into a text file called `benchmark-d-m-yyyy-<your-username>.txt`.
 Create a new PR and done.

 # Score